shanikairoshi/Improved_DUN_basedFL_Aggregation/README.md

 ## Usage

-You can directly run these python code.
+You can directly run these Python code.

 1. main_env1.py: Code for setting I.
+The distribution of data quantity is unbalanced across clients.
-2. main_env2.py: Code for setting III containing computational capability skew.
-The number of epochs that can calculate during a round varies across clients.
+3. main_env2.py: Code for setting III
+The clients in the system have different computational capabilities, which results in a variation in the number of epochs they can calculate during a round.
-3. main_env3.py: Code for setting IV containing communication capability skew.
-Each client can transmit the model parameters only with a certain probability.
+4. main_env3.py: Code for setting IV
+Each client in the system has a communication capability skew, where the probability of transmitting the model parameters varies.